CafeAuLait-CC/NSPlayTime/README.md

 # NSPlayTime
-Query For Game Play Histories Using MyNintendo App APIs
+Query for game play histories using My Nintendo app APIs

 ## Steps to acquire all histories